Black Dots: Critical reception

 Reviewing Black Dots for Entertainment Weekly at the time of its release, Tom Sinclair gave it an "A" rating and remarked that it "captures the seminal Washington, D.C., hardcore band as they began to cohere into something special.
 With early versions of the mosh-pit anthems 'Pay to Cum' and 'Banned in D.C.' (and a great Sex Pistols rip, 'Redbone in the City'), Black Dots could serve as a primer for neophyte punks.
 Come to think of it, the current incarnation of the band — whose recent work has been spotty — might do well to study this."
-Writing for AllMusic, critic Ned Raggett rated it 41/2 stars out of 5, calling it "an archival release of the best kind, something truly rare and unheard that also captured a band at its best."
+Writing for AllMusic, critic Ned Raggett called it "an archival release of the best kind, something truly rare and unheard that also captured a band at its best."
 In a retrospective review for Citizine in 2004, Mark Prindle wrote that "Not only is Black Dots an excellent look at a great band in their earliest days, but it's a must-own for Bad Brains collectors because hidden among early run-throughs of classic material like 'How Low Can a Punk Get?' and 'Pay to Cum' are many, many rare and [un]released tracks with intriguing titles like 'You're a Migraine,' 'Redbone in the City,' and 'Just Another Damn Song.'"